deltaDNA/unity-sdk/README.md

 ### Showing ads

-Showing interstitial ads can be done by creating an instance of an `InterstitialAd` and calling `Show()`.
+The simplest way to showing an interstitial ad is by creating an instance of `InterstitialAd` and calling `Show()`.
 The result should be null-checked after `Create()` is called as the creation may fail if the time or session limits have been exceeded.
 ```csharp
 InterstitialAd ad = InterstitialAd.Create();
 if (ad != null) {
     ad.Show();
 }
 ```
-Rewarded ads are created in a similar way, but through the `RewardedAd` class instead.
+Rewarded ads are created in a similar way, but with the `RewardedAd` class instead.

-Ads can be created off an Engage request by using the `EngageFactory` and using one of the `RequestInterstitialAd` or `RequestRewardedAd` methods.
+Ads can be controlled via Engage by using the `EngageFactory` and calling one of the `RequestInterstitialAd` or `RequestRewardedAd` methods.
 Unlike with an `ImageMessage` the factory will always return a non-null ad object in the callback.
+The `isReady` method returns true if the ad is ready to show, this checks that an ad has loaded from the network and the Engage rules are satisfied.
 ```csharp
 DDNA.Instance.EngageFactory.RequestInterstitialAd(
     "showInterstitial",
     (ad) => { /* do something with the ad */});
 ```

-Alternatively, if more control is needed, ads can also be created by performing an Engage request and creating an `InterstitialAd` or `RewardedAd` instance from the returned `Engagement`.
+Alternatively, if more control over the possible Engage responses is needed, Engage checked ads can be created by performing an Engage request and then creating an `InterstitialAd` or `RewardedAd` instance from the returned `Engagement`.
+The following example shows how to handle Engage returning an ad or an image message.
 ```csharp
 Engagement engagement = new Engagement("showAdOrImageMessage")
 DDNA.Instance.RequestEngagement(